wts-thomas/wts-elementor-rets/readme.txt

 This theme resets the WordPress environment and prepares it for smooth operation of Elementor.

 Screenshot's images & icons are licensed under: Creative Commons (CC0), https://creativecommons.org/publicdomain/zero/1.0/legalcode

+= 1.1.6 - 06-01-2023 =
+* Styles added to cancel scroll zoom for google maps from Estatik
+* Styles added to hide some google map terrain and ability to place google person

 = 1.1.5 - 05-27-2023 =
 * Altered function changing all cap to title case to include communities/subdivisions